-- f.
-In accordance with Section 27-548.54(e)(2)(D), the height of all structures proposed by this DSP shall not exceed a height limitation to be calculated in accordance with this provision.
-The Planning Board determines that the proposed townhouse structures are unlikely to exceed this height limitation, however the applicant should show this figure and associated calculation on the DSP.
-The Planning Board requires that this information be added to the general notes, as conditioned herein. - 8.
-Conceptual Site Plan CSP-19004: The Planning Board approved CSP-19004 on May 7, 2020 (PGCPB Resolution No. 2020-62), for development of 475 single-family attached (townhouse) units with three conditions.
-These conditions were previously addressed and are not applicable to the review of this DSP. - 9.
+f.
+In accordance with Section 27-548.54(e)(2)(D) of the prior Zoning Ordinance, which provides requirements for height of structures within the M-I-O Zone, the height of all structures approved by this DSP shall not exceed a height limitation of 247 feet.
+The DSP notes that the maximum height of the approved townhomes will be 50 feet.

+- 8. Conceptual Site Plan CSP-19004: The Planning Board approved CSP-19004 on May 7, 2020 (PGCPB Resolution No. 2020-62), for development of 475 single-family attached (townhouse) units, with 3 conditions.
+The applicable conditions were previously addressed and are not applicable to the review of this DSP. - 9.
 Preliminary Plan of Subdivision 4-19012: The Planning Board approved PPS 4-19012 on April 8, 2021 (PGCPB Resolution No. 2021-41), for 356 lots and 41 parcels to support development of 356 single-family attached dwelling units.
 The approval is subject to 23 conditions, of which the following are applicable to the review of this DSP: - 3.
-Development of the site shall be in conformance with the pending Stormwater Management Concept Plan (59055-2019-0) and any subsequent revisions.
+Development of the site shall be in conformance with the pending Stormwater Management Concept Plan (59055-2019-01) and any subsequent revisions.

-The site design provided with the DSP is consistent with the approved Stormwater Management (SWM) Concept Plan 59055-2019-00.
+The site design provided with the DSP is consistent with the approved Stormwater Management (SWM) Concept Plan, 59055-2019-00.
+The Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) has issued an updated SWM concept approval letter for SWM Concept Plan 59055-2019-00, which is valid until August 16, 2027.

 - 5. Prior to acceptance of a detailed site plan, the applicant and the applicant's heirs, successors, and/or assignees shall depict the following pedestrian and bicycle facilities: - a.
 Standard five-foot-wide sidewalks along both sides of all roads, public or private, excluding alleys. - b.
-Continental style crosswalks crossing both points of vehicle entry along Bridle Vale Road (P-615), unless modified by the Prince George's County Department of Permitting, Inspections and Enforcement, with written correspondence.
+Continental style crosswalks crossing both points of vehicle entry along Bridle Vale Road (P-615), unless modified by the Prince George's County Department of Permitting, Inspections and Enforcement, with written correspondence. - c.

-- c.
 Perpendicular or parallel Americans with Disabilities Act curb ramps and marked crosswalks at all locations where sidewalks intersect with roads or streets. - d.
 Outdoor bicycle parking at all community recreational areas. - e.
 A minimum eight-foot-wide shared-use path connecting the sidewalk to Road "A" and surrounding the Proposed Pond No. 4. - f.
 A minimum eight-foot-wide shared-use path connecting the sidewalk along Road "B" with the sidewalk along Road "G".

 Five-foot-wide sidewalks, crosswalks, curb ramps, bicycle parking, and an 8-foot-wide shared-use path are provided, as required.
+The 8-foot-wide shared-use path required with Condition 5.e. has been increased to 10 feet wide.
 The Planning Board finds these facilities to be appropriately sited.